Amal-Alhamad/Sudoku-Game/README.md

 # Sudoku Game

-This is a Sudoku game developed in Java, designed to run in the terminal within NetBeans.
-The game offers an engaging puzzle-solving experience while following software design best practices using well-known design patterns.
+This is a text-based Sudoku game developed in Java, running in the terminal within NetBeans.
+The game allows players to solve Sudoku puzzles while following structured software design principles.

-## Key Features
-- **Interactive Sudoku Gameplay** – Play directly in the terminal with real-time input.
-- **Difficulty Levels** – Choose from different levels to match your skills.
-- **Validation & Hints** – Check your progress and receive hints to improve your game.
+## How to Play
+- Choose a difficulty level: **Easy** or **Hard**.
+- Enter a **row, column, and value** to fill a cell in the Sudoku grid.
+- If the value is correct, your score **increases by 5 points**.
+- If the value is incorrect, your score **decreases by 2 points**.
+- You can **pause the game and resume later**.

 ## Design Patterns Implemented

-To ensure a structured and maintainable codebase, we applied the following design patterns:
+This project follows best software development practices by applying multiple design patterns:

-### 1. **Singleton (Creational Pattern)**
+1. **Singleton (Creational Pattern)**
-   - Manages a single instance of essential game components to maintain consistency and prevent redundancy.
+   - Ensures only one instance of the menu is created for efficient game management.

-### 2. **Facade (Structural Pattern)**
+2. **Facade (Structural Pattern)**
-   - Provides a simplified interface to interact with the game's core functionality, reducing complexity.
+   - Simplifies interaction with game logic by providing a unified interface for level selection and game management.

-### 3. **State (Behavioral Pattern)**
+3. **State (Behavioral Pattern)**
-   - Controls different game states (e.g., in-progress, paused, completed) to manage transitions smoothly.
+   - Manages different game states, including **playing, paused, and completed**, ensuring smooth transitions.

 ## Technologies & Tools
 - **Java** – Core programming language